Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-Point convolution based methods perform convolution operations directly on the points.
-Similar to the MLP based segmentation, these networks can also be subdivided into \emph{PN framwork based}~and \emph{PN++ framework based} methods as illustrated in Fig.~\ref{fig7}(c)(d).
+This approach effectively improves feature representation with fewer learnable network parameters, drawing significant attention from the research community.
+In contrast to the aforementioned methods, PointNeXt~\cite{qian2022pointnext} takes a different approach by revisiting the classical PointNet++ architecture through a systematic study of model training and scaling strategies.
+It proposes improved training strategies that lead to a significant performance boost for PointNet++.
+Additionally, PointNeXt introduces an inverted residual bottleneck design and employs separable MLPs to enable efficient and effective model scaling.
+Similarly, PointVector~\cite{deng2023pointvector} proposes a Vector-oriented point set abstraction that can aggregate neighboring features through high-dimensional vectors.

-\textbf{PN framework based}~methods perform convolution on the neighboring points of each point.
-For example, RSNet\cite{huang2018recurrent} exploit point-wise features using 1x1 convolution and then pass them through the local dependency module (LDM) to exploit local context features.
-However, it does not define the neighborhood for each point in order to learn local features.
-On the other hand, PointwiseCNN~\cite{hua2018pointwise} sorts points in a specific order, e.g. XYZ coordinate or Morton cureve\cite{morton1966computer}, and queries nearest neighbors dynamically and bins them into 3x3x3 kernel cells before convolving with the same kernel weights.
-DPC~\cite{engelmann2020dilated} adapts point convolution \cite{wu2019pointconv} on neighborhood points of each point where the neighborhood points are determined though a dilated KNN search.
-That method integrates dilated mechanism into KNN search to expand the receptive yield.
-PCNN~\cite{wang2018deep} performs Parametric CNN, where the kernel is estimated as an MLP, on KD-tree neighborhood to learn local features.
-However, the fixed resolution of the feature map makes the network difficult to suit deeper architectures.
+\textbf{Point convolution techniques:} perform convolution operations directly on the points.
+Different from 2D convolution, the weight function of a point convolution needs to be learned from point geometric information adaptively.
+Early convolutional networks focused on the convolution weight function design.
+For example, RSNet~\cite{huang2018recurrent} exploits point-wise features using 1$\times$1 convolution and then passes them through the local dependency module (LDM) to exploit local context features.
+However, it does not define each point's neighborhood to learn local features.
+On the other hand, PointwiseCNN~\cite{hua2018pointwise} sorts points in a specific order, e.g., XYZ coordinates or Morton cureve~\cite{morton1966computer}, and queries nearest neighbors dynamically and bins them into 3$\times$3$\times$3 kernel cells before convolving with the same kernel weights.